ArronJablonowski/OpenClawNotes/README.md

 ### 🛡️ Put the OpenClaw system on its own dedicated and isolated VLAN.
 - *VLANs are outside the scope of this guide - google 'what is a VLAN' - or ask a cloud AI provider*
-- *Isolation via Docker is not recommended as docker will cause a performace hit to the LLMs. (~10-20% slower)*
+- *Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)*

 ## 2. 🧑‍💻 Admin User Configuration
 - **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs.